mdakh404/blog/_posts/2018-09-04-CTF-Walkthrough---Hacken-Cup-2018.md

 ![file with .php extension is not uploading as expected.](https://cdn-images-1.medium.com/max/600/1*YOQT7dzVzcWH7dv4CIPK5A.png)

-file with .php extension is not uploading as expected.
+###file with .php extension is not uploading as expected

 ![](https://cdn-images-1.medium.com/max/600/1*BX378IxAp7ezUWflg47hKg.png)
 ![Uploaded php file with .php5 extension and file was successfully uploaded.](https://cdn-images-1.medium.com/max/600/1*FLPU1_ETOfkK5WtHtSbzXQ.png)